Packable hyperbolic surfaces with symmetries: Compact packable surfaces

-Moreover, we can choose $O$ to be non-arithmetic.
-Indeed, there exists a one-parameter family of orbifolds with signature $(0; 2,2,2,3)$ coming from a family of Lambert's quadrilaterals $Q$ shown in Figure \ref{fig:Lambert}.
+Moreover, we can choose $O$ to be non--arithmetic.
+Indeed, there exists a one--parameter family of orbifolds with signature $(0; 2,2,2,3)$ coming from a family of Lambert's quadrilaterals $Q$ shown in Figure \ref{fig:Lambert}.
 A ``double'' of the quadrilateral $Q$ along its boundary is an orbifold $O$ with signature $(0; 2, 2, 2, 3)$.
 One of its sides can be given length $\rho$ varied so that $\cosh(\rho)$ is a transcendental number.
-Then $O$ is non-arithmetic by \cite[Theorem 4]{Vinberg} (since the trace of $ab$ equals $2\cosh(\rho)$) and the argument from \cite[Theorem 1]{Jones-2} shows that $S$ has exactly $|\mathfrak{S}_4| = 24$ symmetries.
+Then $O$ is non--arithmetic by \cite[Theorem 4]{Vinberg} (since the trace of $ab$ equals $2\cosh(\rho)$) and the argument from \cite[Theorem 1]{Jones-2} shows that $S$ has exactly $|\mathfrak{S}_4| = 24$ symmetries.

-By \cite[Chapter 9]{McCaughan} (cf. also \cite[Theorem 3]{LMS} as a more accessible reference), any packable hyperbolic surface has to be defined as $\mathbb{H}^2/\Gamma$ with $\Gamma < PSL_2(\mathbb{R} \cap\overline{\mathbb{Q}})$.
+By \cite[Chapter 9]{McCaughan} (cf. also \cite[Theorem 3]{LMS} as a more accessible reference), any packable hyperbolic surface has to be defined as $\mathbb{H}^2/\Gamma$ with $\Gamma < \mathrm{PSL}_2(\mathbb{R} \cap\overline{\mathbb{Q}})$.
 In our case, however, $\Gamma$ contains the element $r = (ab)^2$ with transcendental trace $2 \cosh(2\rho) = 4 \cosh^2(\rho) - 2 \notin \overline{\mathbb{Q}}$.
 Since $r \in \ker \phi$, then $S$ cannot be packable. \end{rem}

+However, a packable surface does not need to have any symmetries at all.
+One should compare the following theorem with the results of \cite{Jones, Jones-2}.